Unique Small Group Tours in Provence

 We’re a founding member of Slow Travel Tours, an informal affiliation of small-group tour operators who offer personalized trips in Italy, France and other European countries.
 All these people have a travel philosophy similar to ours.
 If one of our trips isn’t right for you, we hope you’ll consider one of theirs.

 Follow the Slow Travel Tours blog to learn more about exploring Europe slowly with a small group tour.
-And enjoy Kathy’s latest post: Train Travel in France: Planning Your Trip & Buying Tickets
+Check out one of Kathy’s latest posts: Train Travel in France: Planning Your Trip & Buying Tickets